 This is the business end of my website, covering video production work (including wedding videos), and some aspects of computing (making websites), amongst other things.
 Although I'm based in Modbury (around about 12 km North-East of Adelaide), in the city of Tea Tree Gully, South Australia, I do some work outside of my own area.
 You can find basic information about my work on the website, but please get in touch with me for more detailed information.

 I've been working for myself since leaving high school in the mid 1980s.
 Initially doing electronics related work (repairs, installations, customisations, etc.), mostly video related.
-Then I started running my own video production business at the end of 1991, and I'm still doing so (everything from pre-production, video recording of special events, 8 mm & 16 mm movie film to video and 35 mm slides to video transfers, post-production, small-scale/small-budget work, corporate videos, narrowcasting and broadcasting).
+Then I started running my own video production business at the end of 1991, and I'm still doing so (everything from pre-production, video recording of special events, 8 mm & 16 mm movie film to video and 35 mm slides to video transfers, post-production, small-scale/small-budget work, big-budget work, corporate videos, narrowcasting and broadcasting).
 Before that I was working at other people's studios.
 Some of the crew that assist me in productions are ex-ABC staff (Australian Broadcasting Corporation), and my origins in video production are similar (using industrial/professional equipment and techniques, not home video toys).

 I don't do much electronics work anymore, mainly just looking after my established clients nowadays.
 While I'm still doing video production work, and some computer related work (maintenence, website creation, etc.), I don't really chase after work—I'm just not interested in twisting a potential client's arm to convince them to hire me.
 If you want something done I can probably do it, most things are possible, and this website covers the usual things people ask me about, though not everything.
 Ask me about what you want to know, but I'm not going to pressure someone into doing something that they're unsure about.